The Engine Defect

-The defects in the Airko and Jennings vehicle are the piston rings, which fail to keep oil in the crankcase, and combustion gases in the combustion chamber.
-Additionally, GM’s “Active Fuel Management” system aggravates the defect by overpowering the piston rings with oil spray, pushing excess oil into the combustion chamber.
+The engines’ piston rings fail to keep oil in the crankcase and combustion gases in the combustion chamber.
+Additionally, GM’s “Active Fuel Management” system aggravates the defect by overpowering the piston rings with oil spray.
+The extra pressure pushes excess oil into the combustion chamber.

 Clay Barnett, a lawyer in our firm’s Consumer Fraud & Commercial Litigation Section, who specializes in automobile-related class action litigation, stated:

 Airko and Jennings purchased Silverados built on the same assembly line as the trucks that are the subject of the lead class in the Northern District of California.
 At the heart of assembly line production is uniformity, meaning these Plaintiffs’ trucks contain the same defective components and fail in the same manner as those trucks already certified for trial in California.

 The case name is Airko Inc. et al. v.
 General Motors LLC (case number 1:20-cv-02638) in the U.S. District Court for the Northern District of Ohio.
 Airko is represented by class action attorneys Dee Miles, Clay Barnett and Mitch Williams of Beasley Allen Crow Methvin Portis & Miles PC, and Adam J. Levitt, John E. Tangren and Daniel R. Ferri of DiCello Levitt Gutzler LLC.

 This story appears in the January 2021 issue of The Jere Beasley Report.
 For more like this, visit the Report online and subscribe.